Vijayawada Airport: History

-The airfield located at Gannavaram served as an army base during the World War II, after which it was converted into a civilian airport.
+The airfield at Gannavaram served as an army base during World War II, after which it was converted into a civilian airport.
+Passenger operations remained limited for decades.
 Air Deccan introduced a daily service between Hyderabad and Vijayawada in September 2003.
-Until 2011, the airport had only four flights a day operated by Kingfisher Airlines.
-In 2011, flag carrier Air India and private airlines Spicejet and Jet Airways introduced direct flights to the airport, but the latter terminated its service.
-Air Costa, a regional airline started operations in October 2013, with Vijayawada as its operational hub, which later suspended services.
+Until 2011, the airport accommodated only four flights a day, operated primarily by Kingfisher Airlines.

-To cater to the increasing passenger traffic, the foundation stone for a new interim terminal building was laid in October 2015.
-The terminal, designed to handle two million passengers per annum was opened on 12 January 2017.
-It was expected to be sufficient for passenger needs for the next four-five years until a larger integrated terminal was built.
-After domestic operations were shifted to the interim terminal, the old airport terminal building was closed and was prepared to handle international services.
-The terminal was equipped with a customs and immigration section and additional facilities and security arrangements.
+To cater to increasing passenger traffic, the foundation stone for a new interim terminal building was laid in October 2015.
+The terminal, designed to handle two million passengers per annum, was inaugurated on 12 January 2017.
+Following the shift of domestic operations to the interim terminal, the old airport terminal building was closed, refurbished, and equipped with customs and immigration facilities to handle international services.

-The Central Government granted international status to the airport on 3 May 2017.
-However, it was only after the state government offered viability gap funding (VGF) to airlines for operating international flights, that private operator IndiGo bid for the contract to operate two flights a week to Singapore.

-On 4 December 2018, Indigo flight 6E 33 departed for Singapore Changi Airport, marking the inaugural international flight for Vijayawada and getting an international footprint for Vijayawada.
-The flight was terminated in July 2019 after the six-month VGF agreement lapsed and the state government refused to extend the agreement.
+The Government of India officially granted international status to the airport on 3 May 2017.
+After the state government offered viability gap funding (VGF) to airlines, private operator IndiGo secured the contract to operate international routes.
+On 4 December 2018, an IndiGo flight departed for Singapore Changi Airport, marking the inaugural international flight from Vijayawada.

+Facilities

+Runways and structure

+The airport features a single runway, designated 08/26, which was extended to 3360 × 45 m in 2019.
+The runway is capable of handling both narrow-body and wide-body aircraft such as the Boeing 777 and Boeing 747, and is equipped with a Category I ILS.
+The airport's apron has been expanded in phases and currently features 24 parking bays capable of accommodating Airbus A320, Boeing 737, ATR-72, and Bombardier Q400 aircraft.

+Interim terminal

+The interim terminal spreads over 12,999 square metres and includes a check-in area, arrival hall, meet-and-greet service staircase, aviation lounge, and a baggage pick-up area.
+The terminal handles up to 500 passengers at peak hours and features 18 check-in counters, two conveyor belts, and six boarding gates.

 Expansion

-A brand new integrated terminal building is under construction ever since its foundation stone was laid by the then Minister of Civil Aviation Suresh Prabhu and Vice-President Venkaiah Naidu on 4 December 2018.
-The 35,000m² (376,700 ft²) steel and glass structure is being developed by the Airports Authority of India (AAI) at an estimated cost of ₹ 611 crores (US$86 million).
-The new terminal is being designed for peak daily handling of 1,200 (600 domestic and 400 international) passengers, with 24 check-in counters, five conveyor belts, 14 immigration counters, three customs counters, and eight gates and six aerobridges, which can accommodate large widebody aircraft, such as the Boeing 777 and Boeing 747.
-The new terminal's parking facilities will accommodate an additional 1,250 automobiles.
+To accommodate future growth, a new integrated terminal building is currently under construction.
+The foundation stone was laid on 4 December 2018 by the then Minister of Civil Aviation, Suresh Prabhu, and Vice-President Venkaiah Naidu.
+The 51,315-square-metre steel and glass structure is being developed by the Airports Authority of India (AAI) at an estimated cost of ₹824.28 crore.

-As of July 2024, 48.5% work on the new terminal has been completed and it is expected to be completed by June 2026.
+The new terminal is designed to handle 3.5 million passengers annually and accommodate up to 1,200 peak-hour passengers (800 domestic and 400 international).
+It will feature 24 check-in counters, eight customs and immigration counters, six passenger boarding bridges, nine departure gates, and modernized infrastructure to support larger flight volumes.
+Due to delays caused by the COVID-19 pandemic and subsequent contractor changes in early 2026, the completion deadline was revised.
+The terminal is scheduled for full operational readiness by late 2026.